 If you have a large area to cover or you just want to speed up the job, an airless sprayer can make painting much faster.

 Now comes the fun part – furnishing your mancave.
 A pool table, a bar, surround sound TV, bookshelves, a piano, a potter’s wheel … the only limit is your imagination and your budget.

 Talk to the experts

 After some more inspiration, or not sure exactly what tools you need for your mancave?
-Check out our website and talk to the experienced team at your local branch of Kennards Hire.
+Talk to the experienced team at your local Kennards Hire branch.